StevenSermeus/eco-backend/README.md

 ## Language and Framework

+For the moment, we will test the following languages and frameworks but later, I would like to also test without ORM.
+So that we can compare the performance of the ORM.

 - Python - Django - django-orm
 - Node.js - Express - prisma
-- PHP - Laravel - Eloquent
+- PHP - Laravel - Eloquent (Not now)
 - Java - Spring - Hibernate
 - go - gorm
-- C# - .NET Core - nttframework
+- C# - .NET Core - nttframework (Not now)
-- Rust - Actix - diesel
+- Rust - Actix - diesel (Not now)

 ## Data to be measured